DoNCCong/DoNCCong/README.md

 [Cryptography](https://www.youtube.com/watch?v=e2mxpO3zwVQ&list=PLQ2CCbB0dUEtrdrob60xJckFsFXZVYAkE)

 # 📊 Donate:
-If you like my project or my video, please donate me some a coffee if you like :> (I'm pooring).
+If you like my project or my video, please donate me some a coffee if you like :>.
 Thank you very much !!.
 ![](./Images/DoNCCong.jpeg)

 # 💻 Tech Stack: